The David Project

 The David Project (TDP) was an American pro-Israel campus group.
 The purpose of TDP was to build diverse pro-Israel support on campuses.
-TDP began life in 2002 as an agency of Hillel International, an international Jewish campus organization.
+TDP began in 2002 as an agency of Hillel International, an international Jewish campus organization.
 In 2017, it merged with Hillel International's Israel Engagement and Education department.
 In 2019 it evolved into the Hillel U Center for Community Outreach.

 TDP was founded in 2002 by Charles Jacobs, who previously co-founded CAMERA.
 He served as its president until August 2008.
 David Bernstein, previously Program Director of American Jewish Committee (AJC), began leading TDP in July 2010 and in September 2014, Phillip Brodsky took over.

 TDP was an associate member of the Israel on Campus Coalition.

 Mission

 From the website of TDP, "empowers student leaders to build mutually beneficial and enduring partnerships with diverse organizations so that the pro-Israel community is integrated and valued on campus."
 TDP focused on building student partnerships and helping Israel groups reach out to their peers to talk about Israel.